bluntspoon/bluntspoon.github.io/_posts/2023-03-23-openai-chatgpt-microsoft.md

 ---
 layout: post
-title: "AI, ChatGPT, Bing, Copilot"
-categories: ai
-author:
-- Andrew Bevan
 ---

+# ChatGPT, OpenAI, Bing, Microsoft

 This is the year for AI/ML.
 Below are a few interesting articles on the recent developments.